Cancellation of GMAT Scores

 Involuntary Cancellation of GMAT Scores

 GMAT scores are only reported for test-takers who follow all GMAC policies, procedures, and test center rules.
-GMAT scores may be involuntarily cancelled for "policy violations" and "serious policy violations" (which will be shown as "P" and "S" respectively on official score reports for five years).
-Policy violations include accessing electronic devices or study guides, improper storage of materials, or being in possession of other unauthorized items in the test center.
-Examples of serious policy violations are disrupting other test-takers, falsifying score reports, taking the test on behalf of another person, revealing test content, or payment fraud.
-Policy violations generally result in revocation of scores, notification of schools, and testing bans of one to three years, depending on the severity of the offense.
-Serious policy violations generate all of the same consequences, but with longer testing bans (a minimum of one year and a maximum of life).
-Students taking the GMAT should make every effort to learn and follow all applicable policies in order to ensure that their scores are not cancelled involuntarily.
+GMAT scores may be involuntarily cancelled for "policy violations" and "serious policy violations" (which will be shown as "P" and "S" respectively on official score reports).
+Scores may also be cancelled or withheld if GMAC believes there's a legitimate reason to question a score.
+Policy violations include accessing electronic devices or study guides, not following instructions from the proctor, and being disruptive.
+Examples of serious policy violations include falsifying score reports, taking the test on behalf of another person, revealing test content, and payment fraud.
+Policy violations generally result in revocation of scores, notification of schools, and testing bans of up to five years, depending on the severity of the offense.
+Serious policy violations may generate all of the same consequences, but with longer testing bans of a minimum of one year and a maximum of life.
+Students taking the GMAT should make every effort to learn and follow all applicable policies to ensure that their scores are not cancelled involuntarily.

 GMAT Score Cancellation for Testing Issues